Every Landlord's Tax Deduction Guide

 However, you may be able to defer tax on your profits—perhaps indefinitely—by selling your property through a like-kind exchange (also called a Section 1031 exchange or tax-free exchange).
 This kind of exchange involves swapping your property for similar property owned by someone else.
 These property swaps are subject to complex tax rules that are beyond the scope of this book, since they have nothing to do with income tax deductions.
 For more information, see IRS Publication 544, Sales and Other Dispositions of Assets.

-Everyone who works as an employee or who owns his or her own business must pay Social Security and Medicare payroll taxes.
+Everyone who works as an employee or who owns his or her own business must pay Social Security and Medicare payroll taxes (known as FICA. or Federal Insurance Contributions Act, taxes).
 Employees pay half of these taxes themselves and their employers pay the other half.
 Self-employed people must pay them all themselves.
 These are two separate taxes:

 For both the self-employed and employees, the combined Social Security and Medicare tax is 15.3%, up to the Social Security tax ceiling.